 The ProfiShark 1G comes with its own GUI-based configuration software, called the ProfiShark Manager, which works in parallel with any network analyzer (Wireshark, Omnipeek, etc.) and is compatible with both Windows and Linux platforms.
 You can configure the ProfiShark 1G using the various features shown on the GUI.

-One of the benefits of the ProfiShark Manager is that it also allows traffic capture directly to your laptop in, without particularly needing a network analyzer to capture the traffic.
+One of the benefits of the ProfiShark Manager is that it also allows traffic capture directly to your laptop in one click, without particularly needing a network analyzer to capture the traffic.

 This is especially helpful in situations where you need to capture traffic on a remote network segment and want to analyze it on a different computer other than your laptop, by exporting the PCAP file.
 The GUI also has a 'Counters' section which displays the internal counters for both network ports, A and B. This validates that no packets are dropped and shows the number of valid/invalid packets, CRC errors, collisions, and different packet sizes.
 It’s a quick way to see the quality of traffic being received on each port without having to open a network analyzer.